joscheuerer/hands-on-workshop/docs/lab1.md

 ## Overview - What's in the section?
 Time: ~15 minutes

 In this section, we are going to explore StackGuardian platform.
 We prepare the setup for current and upcoming sections.
-The task for usecase 1 is to deploy a AWS VPC from an exisiting github repository.
+The task for usecase 1 is to deploy a AWS VPC from an existing github repository.
 This will show the following capabilities of the StackGuardian platform:

 * SG builds a pipeline to deploy resources in Cloud
 * Check infrastructure for misconfiguration